simonambridge/SparkChunking/README.md

 ```

-#3	From the command line
+#3	From The Command Line
 Use the supplied shell script ('chunk') for convenience:

 ```